anvil-works/routing/docs/navigating/navigation-components.md

 ### Behavior

--   For `<a>` tags: Registers them directly as navigation links
+-   For `<a>` tags: Registers them only if they match the selector
--   For containers: Searches within using the selector
+-   For containers: Searches within using the selector to find matching links
 -   Click handling:
     -   Prevents default browser navigation
     -   Respects modifier keys (Ctrl/Cmd/Shift) - lets browser handle